Royce Lewis Preview, Player Props: Twins vs. Mets

 Royce Lewis At The Plate

-- Lewis has driven home a run in 20 games this season (42.6%), including more than one RBI in 19.1% of his games and producing three or more of his team's runs on five occasions..
+- Lewis has picked up an RBI in 41.7% of his games this year, with two or more RBI in 18.8% of his games.
+He has also produced three or more runs in five contests.

-- In 48.9% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (12.8%).
+- In 24 of 48 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.